+Household Unit A type of 'unit of demand' that relates to the typical AND REAL PROPERTY AND A DESCRIPTION OF A Equivalent (also HUE) demand for infrastructure by an average household.
 Medium Density Development Any development that lies within catchment Map 6.
-New Growth / New Expenditure Relates to the growth demand and planned costs in the ten years from the current year.
+Industrial Activity The use of land or buildings for the manufacturing, fabricating, processing, packing or storage of substances, into new products and the servicing and repair of goods New Growth / New Expenditure Relates to the growth demand and planned costs in the ten years from the current year. and vehicles, whether by machinery or hand and includes transport depots and the production of energy but excludes helicopter depots.
 Objector A person who lodges a development contribution objection.
-Office A room, group of rooms, or building where the business of a commercial or industrial organization or a professional person is conducted.
+Office A room, group of rooms, or building where the business of Industrial Primary Productions Means the processing, storage and packaging of crops and agricultural produce. a commercial or industrial organization or a professional person is conducted.
 This excludes home based offices.
+Infill Development Any development within the urban area that lies outside Catchment Maps 4, 5 & 6.
 Past Growth / Past Expenditure Relates to growth capacity and cost that has been provided by past expenditure.
-In terms of cost it relates to actual costs incurred in past years - including the current year.
+In terms of cost it relates to actual ISA Area of impervious surfaces to be drained to the reticulated stormwater network. costs incurred in past years - including the current year.
 In terms of demand it relates to the provided capacity for the period between implementation and the current year.
-Parks & Reserves This refers to the cost of purchasing land and providing additional improvements necessary to enable the land to be usable reserves such as: Local (Neighborhoods) reserves - Small to medium sized areas of recreation reserve that are intended to provide for informal local passive and active recreation District Wide Parks/domains - Larger scenic or recreation reserves intended primarily to provide for passive recreation with a feeling of remoteness from urbanity and more formal active recreation and events , and Sportsgrounds - larger recreation reserves intended primarily to provide for formal sporting activities and events Reductions A reduction is an adjustment to the HUEs assessed for a consent application.
-A reduction will only be considered as part of a review requested by an applicant.
+Land Based means: A Primary Production (a) livestock rearing which is primarily reliant on the underlying land; and (b) horticulture (including, viticulture, orcharding, cropping, market gardening, berry fruit growing, nurseries Parks & Reserves This refers to the cost of purchasing land and providing additional improvements necessary to enable the land to be usable reserves such as: and glasshouses accessory to any of the foregoing activities, but not garden centres); and (c) trees, plants and crops grown in the ground but under cover; Local (Neighborhoods) reserves - Small to medium sized areas of recreation reserve that are intended to provide for informal local passive and active recreation (d) forestry; and (e) associated accessory buildings District Wide Parks/domains - Larger scenic or recreation reserves intended primarily to provide for passive recreation with a feeling of remoteness from urbanity and Level of Service (LOS) The standard of service provision for each asset. more formal active recreation and events , and Sports- grounds - larger recreation reserves intended primarily to LGA 2002 Local Government Act 2002 provide for formal sporting activities and events Lot Lot is deemed to have the same meaning as 'Allotment' under both the Local Government Act 2002, and the Resource Management Act 1991.
+Reductions A reduction is an adjustment to the HUEs assessed for a consent application.
+A reduction will only be considered as part of a review requested by an applicant. as part or a review requested by an applicant.